The kind of work we do

-Our particular skills are kiln-fired painted stained glass; also stained glass design.
+Our particular skills are kiln-fired painted stained glass.

-- We design and make new stained glass windows, doors and skylights.
+- So we design and make new stained glass windows, doors and skylights.

-- We teach the key techniques of kiln-fired stained glass painting.
+- And we teach the key techniques of kiln-fired stained glass painting.

 New stained glass windows, doors and skylights